Bikachu/Credit-card-management-system-Hadoop-Hive/README.md

 2. A static table is built first to prepare for partition.

 3. A dynamic table is then built, partioned by the static table.

+4. Hive will remove the text files in HDFS when building the hive tables.